jb5k/way_of_stock/InstallIntellijIDEA.md

 Note: Any plugins in _italics_ are plugins that are not supplied with the IDE and must be downloaded from the central plugin repository.

+## Optional Plugins
+* _Key Promoter_  can be used to learn the keystroke bindings for those new to IDEA

 ## JVM Settings

 The default JVM settings are insufficient when working on large projects with lot's of source files.
 So you need to